covid19mm/covid19mm.github.io/_posts/2020-05-07-fourth-report.markdown

 | Alessandria        | Genova                  | -82%                 | -73%                |
 | Genova             | Alessandria             | -81%                 | -72%                |

-Overall, median users' movements on connections within the same region have increased from -77% to -53%.
+Overall, the median of users' movements on connections within the same region has increased from -77% to -53%.
-Connections between provinces of different regions have increased from -85% to -71% only.
+The median of users' movements on connections between provinces of different regions has increased from -85% to -71% only.

 ## Radius of gyration